 The President of Senegal and the Minister of Health and Social Action have requested that Mercy Ships focus on the needs of patients both in the capital and interior regions of the country.
 This means that 75% of patients will come from the 13 interior regions of Senegal.

-To ensure we reach as many people as possible, Mercy Ships has built a unique mobile app that allows prospective patients to be identified before the Africa Mercy arrives (though selections continue throughout the service).
+To ensure we reach as many people as possible, Mercy Ships has built a unique mobile app that allows prospective patients to be identified before the Africa Mercy arrives.
 This mobile technology allows medical volunteers to access and consider demographic information, medical history and photographs for review, referral and final selections.

 As the Africa Mercy ties up, volunteer crew are prepared for the next 10 months of hard work as they strive to transform as many lives as possible.
 At times, the tasks ahead seem vast – globally 5 billion people lack access to safe affordable surgery, and our work can only directly address a small percentage of these populations.
 Often, we are asked, “How can you possibly change the situation?”
 We help to spark change at a national level through partnerships with each country’s healthcare system, and globally through our awareness efforts about global surgery.
 But at the end of the day, “the answer is simple,” says our longest-serving volunteer surgeon, Dr. Gary Parker: “We can change it one life at a time”.